ArchiveBox/docs/Install.md

 archivebox init --setup
 ```

-Check our [Upgrading](https://github.com/ArchiveBox/ArchiveBox/wiki/Upgrading-or-Merging-Archives) documentation and [Release Notes](https://github.com/ArchiveBox/ArchiveBox/releases) if you run into any problems. ➡️
+Check our more detailed [Upgrading](https://github.com/ArchiveBox/ArchiveBox/wiki/Upgrading-or-Merging-Archives) documentation and [Release Notes](https://github.com/ArchiveBox/ArchiveBox/releases) if you run into any problems. ➡️

 <br/>